 Urgent need to provide modern training in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow creative youth to participate in the development and growth of digitally-based industries including the cultural industries.

-The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need
+The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms.

 Despite progress, women still lack access, requisite skills, awareness and are not well represented in decision-making positions and as producers in the ICT sector.